Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 These functions are known as "**closed-boxes**" (formerly "black boxes").
 Closed-box functions are like "magic" because you call them and they do what you expect without explicitly knowing how it performed the task.
 Sometimes this can be a problem because if there is a bug (error) in that piece of logic, there is nothing you can do to fix it other than to redefine your own version of that logic in your own composed function.

-you simply "CALL" them when needed and you do not have to describe how the process works.

 :::tip How-To
 If you are calling a closed-box function from a flowchart, use the [striped rectangle symbol](./documenting-logic.md#graphical-symbols) to represent a complex function.
 :::